-Artists and audiences will travel to Rochester from all over for the KeyBank Rochester Fringe Festival!
+Welcome to Rochester, artists and guests!
+You’ve traveled from all over the world for the KeyBank Rochester Fringe Festival.
+We’re thrilled you’re here.
 Happily, you’ll find plenty of lodging conveniently located near One Fringe Place, the heart and soul of Fringe.
 And it’s easy to get around, whether you’re traveling by car, public transportation or on foot.
 While there’s much to see and do at the Fringe itself, there are many other places to visit and things to do should you find yourself with some down time.
-Learn more.
+Learn more at Visit Rochester.

 One Fringe Place